Lindsay, Ontario: Culture

 Through direction from the Hockey Hall of Fame the history of the world's oldest stick was traced through the Lindsay Public Archives to verify the stick was carved between 1852 and 1856 by Alexander Rutherford Sr. of Fenelon Township near Lindsay.
 This stick sold for $2.2 million at an auction.

 Scenes from the movies Meatballs (1979) and A Cool Dry Place (1998) were filmed in Lindsay.
 In 2001, Lindsay played host to an episode of the OLN Reality Series Drifters: The Water Wars as they passed through the Trent-Severn Waterway.

 The Kawartha Art Gallery, located on the 2nd Floor of the Public Library, is the only public art gallery in Lindsay, and by virtue of amalgamation, the City of Kawartha Lakes.
 It is the steward of a permanent collection of over 160 pieces, including pieces by A. J. Casson, Jack Reid, Robert Harris, and Norval Morrisseau.

 The Kawartha Lakes Museum & Archives, located in the former county jail on Victoria Avenue, is the only museum and archive in Kawartha Lakes that has a mandate to serve the entire city's population and interests and open year round.
 Collecting since 1957, it has exhibits that detail 19th century life in a rural county jail, businesses and people of Kawartha Lakes, as well as regular programming and events.
 The collection consists mainly of personal and private papers, photographs, and objects in the range of 50,000 total items.

 Lindsay has a 150th anniversary song, entitled A Song For Lindsay.
 It was written and performed by recording studio owner Bob May, and local high-school student/vocalist Bethany Rees.

 One of Lindsay's popular landmarks is the old burnt down mill.
+The mill, formerly named "Purdy's Mill" after William Purdy was burnt down in 1861 during a fire that happened around that time.
+After that, Walker Needer bought the land of what was there, and started to build the east wing of the mill.
+In the time it was there, many operations and companies were working in that mill, but on June 28, 1978; the vacant building was set on fire by three young boys and what was left is found at Old Mill Park.